timescale/docs/getting-started/services.md

 database.
 Each service contains a single database.
 If you need more databases, you can create additional services for each.

-When creating a service, you have two options: our time-series database and Dynamic PostgreSQL.
+When creating a service, you have two options: a time-series database and Dynamic PostgreSQL.
 The time-series database is optimized for your production time-series and analytics workloads.
 Dynamic PostgreSQL is built for all of your other production database workloads.
 Both are 100% PostgreSQL and use